 Iannapollo- It’s also important to note that utilizing Just In Time inventory is no longer the best way to go for most companies.
 Try to order at least two or three days before supplies is needed.
 With the shortages of truck drivers, especially in our domestic supply chain, try to plan in advance to account for unknowns.

 Stuck- We’re also seeing more regulation on a federal level.
 Please remember that OSHA has jurisdiction over all THC companies.
-OSHA is highest fining jurisdiction in USA and you need to ensure your business is continuing to be OSHA compliant.
+OSHA is the highest fining jurisdiction in the USA and you need to ensure your business is continuing to be OSHA compliant.

-Iannapollo- Some of the positive results of pandemic were changed operational hours.
-In turn reducing operating costs by 2/3rds in some cases.
-The pandemic caused businesses to look harder at ways to be more profitable with less; and this did happen in several cases.
+Iannapollo- Some of the positive results of the pandemic were changed operational hours.
+In turn, reducing operating costs by 2/3rds in some cases.
+The pandemic caused businesses to look harder at ways to be more profitable with less; this did happen in several cases.
 Think of restaurant delivery models that were put together in a matter of days.
 This crossed over to the cannabis industry with dispensaries especially and many continuing to find efficiencies in business models.

-Geisleman- Let’s change gears and discuss the new bill in the senate concerning federal legalization of marijuana.
+Geisleman- Let’s change gears and discuss the new bill in the senate concerning the federal legalization of marijuana.

 Geisleman- With a 25% excise tax something that could be made at home won’t encourage businesses to grow and succeed.
-The bill is vague and doesn’t address things such as potency, testing, methodology, etc. It’s concerning when we can’t pass SAFE banking but in one overarching bill are trying to federal legalize marijuana.
-If the government can’t pass one piece of the full legalization bundle how can they be expected to pass all it all in one fell swoop.
+The bill is vague and doesn’t address things such as potency, testing, methodology, etc. It’s concerning when we can’t pass SAFE banking but in one overarching bill are trying to federally legalize marijuana.
+If the government can’t pass one piece of the full legalization bundle how can they be expected to pass all it all in one fell swoop?

 The FDA is in control of all public health safety concerns yet is still not addressing some of the already first steps of how to regulate this industry.
-For example hemp is legal and the FDA still can’t figure out that market.
+For example, hemp is legal and the FDA still can’t figure out that market.
 This bill opens a huge opportunity for big pharma to come in and take over.
-While nobody asked cannabis industry and experts in the field.
+While nobody asked the cannabis industry and experts in the field.
 There are no cannabis stakeholders involved in the bill and therefore we should be greatly concerned that the bill will not benefit those in the industry.

-Southern Hemp Expo Panel: The Good, the Bad and the Ugly of What Came Out of the Pandemic.
+Southern Hemp Expo Panel: The Good, the Bad, and the Ugly of What Came Out of the Pandemic.

 Supply Chain Issues

 One of the most prominent issues we see currently feeling the ripples of the pandemic is the supply chain.
 Governments across the world are failing and shutting down.
-In turn shutting down important processing product plants and putting the stability of the international supply chain at risk.
+In turn, shutting down important processing product plants and putting the stability of the international supply chain at risk.
 Even on the national level, climate change is forcing us all to rethink how we get our raw materials, with Hurricane Ida recently hitting New Orleans on the anniversary of Katrina or the huge freeze in Texas at the beginning of 2021.

 You have to know exactly where your products are coming from.
 Vetting your suppliers and understanding that there will always be significant lead times prepare your business for the unknowns.
 That being said it’s always better to have a disaster recovery plan.
 Do not wait for something bad to happen!
 Plan ahead and be ready for whatever the supply chain throws at you this quarter, year, etc.

 Make sure that whoever or wherever you are creating your products stays within OSHA guidelines.
-It is a GMP violation to change ingredients during a supply chains shortage WITHOUT changing your SOP’s as well.
+It is a GMP violation to change ingredients during a supply chains shortage WITHOUT changing your SOPs as well.
 If ever audited and the papers don’t match the actions/products you will be fined.
-Remember that the FDA has jurisdiction over the hemp industry, always always follow your local, state and federal regulations.
+Remember that the FDA has jurisdiction over the hemp industry, always always follow your local, state, and federal regulations.

-Q. If cannabis is nationally illegal, does the state therefore tax everything sold?
+Q. If cannabis is nationally illegal, does the state, therefore, tax everything sold?

 A. With the Cannabis Administration & Opportunity Act bill being introduced cannabis would be federally taxed on top of additional state tax, which adds up to a ridiculous amount.
 Therefore, many would simply ask why wouldn’t I grow myself.
-For example, CO already has long established state taxes on cannabis.
-However the new bill is intentionally vague and can be interpreted differently by many.
+For example, CO already has long-established state taxes on cannabis.
+However, the new bill is intentionally vague and can be interpreted differently by many.
 Since it is so unclear there can be huge unintended consequences long term.
 Instead many think we should take federal legalization one bite at a time rather than in one bill.

 Q. What is the biggest hiccup you guys see with licensing?

-Keep in mind that GMP certifications are not something you can get over night.
+Keep in mind that GMP certifications are not something you can get overnight.
 They can take up to 8 months or more at times.
 Always always always overachieve!
-Hiring someone to write your SOP’s and other compliance material that have regulatory backgrounds is a huge pro.
+Hiring someone to write your SOPs and other compliance material that have regulatory background is a huge pro.
 They know how to write the way regulators want to hear them so don’t try to figure out everything yourself.
 Make sure to build up a solid network.
 Excel at what you know you and you’re business is good at and then fill in gaps with experts.
 It can be costly in time and money if you attempt to figure it out yourself.
 The process never goes as fast as you want, so be patient and know there are resources and advocates out there to help you.

-Use insurance companies that are pro-cannabis, many are giving discounts out to encourage the market.
+Use insurance companies that are pro-cannabis, many are giving discounts to encourage the market.
 Have a regulator up to speed on your operations and make sure to have a consultant come in every year to stay up to date with regulations as they change constantly.

 Keep in mind that the FDA gives a warning letter while the FTC does not.
 The FDA doesn’t have teeth to fine like the FTC does therefore DO NOT PUT CLAIMS ON LABELS.
 Labels are a pain and need to be monitored stringently.
 The FDA and FTC scour websites and social media constantly to hand out warning letters or fines.
-Remember that warning letters can be fixed but lawyers keep an eye out for letters issued and then jump at the chance to file a class action lawsuit.
-If you are concerned about the FDA and FTC read more here about labels, claims, FDA and FTC.
+Remember that warning letters can be fixed but lawyers keep an eye out for letters issued and then jump at the chance to file a class-action lawsuit.
+If you are concerned about the FDA and FTC read more here about labels, claims, FDA, and FTC.

 Q. What do you think of Apple coming out with apps that are allowing cannabis information the use of cannabis, delivery, etc.

 A. If you are curious or interested build your own app then you should do it!
 We aren’t seeing any clients using it right now but as with all social media make sure to have a 21+ validation.
-Mostly we are on LinkedIn because it is one of the only places to post about marijuana and any cannabis related topics without getting banned.
+Mostly we are on LinkedIn because it is one of the only places to post about marijuana and any cannabis-related topics without getting banned.
 Make sure to check with a lawyer that you are adhering to all the current rules.
-Recently Apple updated it’s store guidelines so make sure to always understand the rules and how to stay compliant.
+Recently Apple updated its store guidelines so make sure to always understand the rules and how to stay compliant.